Colorado Labor Laws Guide

 To further protect employee rights, Colorado has approved the Wage Transparency Act, which prevents employers from retaliating against employees who discuss their wages with others.

-This act also makes it illegal for employees to include a wage discussion ban into the job contract.
+This act also makes it illegal for employees to include a wage discussion ban in the job contract.

-These requirements do not apply to employers exempt from the National Labor Relations Act (NLRA), namely:
+These requirements don’t apply to employers exempt from the National Labor Relations Act (NLRA), namely:

 Colorado payment laws

-Colorado employers and employees can agree upon specific periods wages and salaries are paid out.
-However, if such an agreement isn't established, the wage laws of Colorado require that compensations be due in no longer than one month or 30 days, whichever of the two is longer.
+Colorado employers and employees can agree upon specific periods during which wages and salaries are paid.
+However, if such an agreement isn’t established, the wage laws of Colorado require that compensations be due in no longer than one month or 30 days — whichever is longer.

 Colorado overtime laws

-We've previously discussed the COMPS Order and its requirements for minimum wage.
-This order also covers Colorado overtime requirements, which can in some cases overlap with the Fair Labor Standards Act provisions.
-When this happens, the law that applies is the one that is the most beneficial to the employee.
+We’ve previously discussed the COMPS Order and its minimum wage requirements.
+This order also covers Colorado overtime requirements, which sometimes overlaps with FLSA provisions.
+When this happens, the law that applies is the one that is most beneficial to the employee.

 Employees in Colorado need to be paid 1.5 times their regular pay rate for any work hours that exceed: